Comoros keeper could play last-16 tie

 Debutants Comoros, ranked 132nd in the world, face Cameroon at 19:00 GMT and the game will be shown live in the UK on the BBC Sport website, iPlayer and Red Button.

-The Coelacanthes had been hit by a coronavirus outbreak affecting players and management ahead of their meeting with the Indomitable Lions, who are five-time Nations Cup winners.
+The Coelacanthes had been hit by a coronavirus outbreak affecting players and management before their meeting with the Indomitable Lions, who are five-time Nations Cup winners.

 Defenders Kassim Abdallah and Alexis Souahy, midfielder Nakibou Aboubakari, forward Mohamed M'Changama and coach Amir Abdou also tested positive, with Abdou set to be missing from the dugout.